parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 > brutal irony, a focus on the metric unraveled many of the bank’s valuable
 > long-term relationships.

-This is my summary of what happened:

-  * Wells Fargo has a *strategic focus* of long-term retail banking relationships;
+This is my summary of what happened: Wells Fargo had and continues to have a *strategy* of building long-term retail banking relationships with customers.
-  * They already had a *metric* of *cross-sell*--when a customer buys one product and the sales person is able to convince to buy more products.
-Of course, this should only be done with the customers' interest at heart--the customer must genuinely need, want and benefit from the additional product.
-  * Wells-Fargo decided to *align* the cross-sell *metric* with the *strategy*.
-  * Employees started believing that improving the cross-sell metric was meeting a strategic goal.
-They acted, at a large scale and over a long period of time, as if cross-selling *was* the strategy.
-  * To meet this "goal" under pressure, employees fradulently opened millions of deposit and credit accounts without customer consent.
-Due to sales pressure and a lack of desire to look under the hood of where the higher cross-sell numbers were coming from and why, managers and senior leaders did not detect fradulent behavior early.
+They already had a *metric* for cross-selling activities.
+Wells-Fargo decided to *align* the *metric* with the *strategy*.
+Unfortunately, employees started acting, at a large scale and over a long period of time, as if cross-selling *was* the strategy.
+To meet this non-existent "strategic goal", employees *fraudulently* opened millions of deposit and credit accounts without customer consent.
+For some reason, managers and senior leaders did not detect that the increasing number of accounts from so-called "cross-selling" were created in a fraudulent manner.
+Initially, when some customer complained about fees and charges related to accounts they had never consented to creating, or unexpected credit cards and mortgages they did not sign up to, the incidents were blamed on a few, over-zealous employees; no one thought to check whether this was a wide-spread occurrence.

-  * Since the misbehavior came to light, Wells-Fargo has had to spend billiions on reimbursing customers, paying damaages and fines, and for litigation.
-    They've had regulatory limitations slapped on them.
-And, besides losing money, the bank has also lost customer trust.
-Pretty consequential effects.
+Since the misbehavior came to light, Wells Fargo has had to spend billions on reimbursing customers, paying damages and fines, and for litigation.
+Regulators stopped them from growing their assets for a while (meaning, Wells Fargo could not get new business, even legitimately, while they continued to pay damages and fines).
+And, besides losing money, the bank has also lost customer trust: the issue came to light in 2016, and the bank is reporting a fall in new customer sign-ups even in 2021.
+The damage to the bank has been extensive and persistent.

 The authors examine the underlying causes and conclude that the root cause was a pervasive culture of measuring performance by measurement of metrics.
-They caution:
+Further, they caution:

 > The mental tendency to replace strategy with metrics can destroy company
 > value.

+Hmmm.
+Perhaps this is an isolated case?
+No. Muller and Schwartz, let alone legions on the internet, give many other examples of metrics replacing the actual goal, as far as people's behavior is concerned.
+Okay, maybe this is not isolated, and it could happen to you.
+You will not let metrics replace strategy.
+Problem solved.

+Are we done?
+Are there other problems?
+You bet.

 ## The Perils of Metrics

+As you can see, warnings against overuse or misuse Muller, who I quoted above, gives a list of the various problems that can arise when trying to use metrics.

+  1. People tend to measure what is more easily measurable at the cost of measuring what is truly important (but is difficult to measure).
+  2. People tend to measure only one or two aspects of an outcome that is complex and multi-dimensional, again because it is easier to do so.
+  3.

 [Mark Schwartz][schwartz-amzn], an IT leader and a "inveterate purveyor of lucubratory prose", writes about bureaucracy in his book [*The Delicate Art of Bureaucracy*][schwartz-bureaucracy].
-In the chapter "Bureaucracies of Metrics", he points out several issues with the use of metrics and gives examples for each.
-Briefly, they are:
+In the chapter *Bureaucracies of Metrics*, he points out several issues with "metric fixation" and gives examples for each.

-  * *Inefficiency*: metrics have a cost associated with them

- * *Hidden Inefficiency.* There is a cost associated with not only gathering them, but then organizing them, reviewing them, and formulating action plans to address them.
-Organizations can become metric fixated.
-He says, "the problem is that they're often collected across the board, even in places where they won't lead to actionable insights."
-When there are more metrics, there is more effort spent on reporting them, disseminating them, and discussing them in meetings.

-  * *Surrogation.* Metrics often come with a target.
-Too often, once a metric and a target for it is introduced, managers and leaders start looking at them at the cost of looking at the ultimate objective.
-This almost always leads to people accountable for the metrics to game them by finding creative ways of getting them closer to the target, and to even decline or avoid work that would not improve the metric.
+(*I highly recommend reading the whole book, and other books from Mark, as Mark writes insightfully and humorously on topics relevant to technology leaders.*)

+An over reliance on metrics leads to:

+  1. **Surrogation**, or **Goal Displacement.** Metrics are often confused with objectives, with very bad consequences.
+  1. **Inefficiency.** Widespread use of metrics is surprisingly inefficient.
+  1. **Calcification.** Metrics can prevent people from innovating and experimenting.
+  1. **Over-confidence.** Metrics can lead to people ignoring other relevant information.
+  1. **Over-simplification.** A tendency of humans to simplify metrics more than is scientifically tenable, resulting in incorrect conclusions.
+  1. **Recklessness.** There is a tendency to believe that if a metric exists, it must be "improved", without considering its context.
+  1. **Robotization.** People dislike their multi-dimensional contributions being measured only by a smattering of metrics, or their performance being reduced to a number or score.

+### TODO: Surrogation

+### TODO: Inefficiency

+### TODO: Calcification

+### TODO: Over confidence

+... incorrect conclusions

+### TODO: Recklessness

+... knee-jerk tendency to improve the metric

+### TODO: Robotization

   * *Stifling Innovation.* In theory, the existence of a metric does not prevent teams and individuals from doing things that are innovative.
 In practice, metrics make this harder.
 Consider the two cases: